UcasCore/Awesome-Lane-Detection/README.md

 ## Further Works of Lane Detection

 The previous summaries are all monocular image based lane detection methods.
-These followings can be seen as further work on lane detection.
+These followings can be seen as further works on lane detection.

 ### Multi-task Network